If you were to speak 12 languages

 Native.
 Indonesian is the major language in Southeast Asia and Indonesia has the most speakers of Indonesian language.
-This language is also understandable by Malay speakers of Malaysia, Singapore, and Brunei Darusalam.
+This language is also understandable by Malay speakers of Malaysia, Singapore, and Brunei Darussalam.
 Indonesia is the world’s 4th most populous country, and most Indonesians are either bilingual or multilingual due to the rich ethnical composition of the demographic.
-Indonesian language is used in the administration, bureaucracy, education, politics, media, etc.
+The Indonesian language is used in the administration, bureaucracy, education, politics, media, etc.

-3. English - I’m living in Taiwan at the moment.
-As one of many foreigner-friendly places in the world and the loosen restrictions towards foreigners, Taiwan has certainly attracted many foreign students, expats, and even migrant labours.
-Having many foreign friends in Taiwan makes English as one of the major languages I use everyday, especially for my social life.
+I’m living in Taiwan at the moment.
+As one of many foreigner-friendly places in the world and the loosen restrictions towards foreigners, Taiwan has certainly attracted many foreign students, expats, and even migrant labors.
+Having many foreign friends in Taiwan makes English as one of the major languages I use every day, especially for my social life.

 Well, chances are you’d have heard about this language and might have pros and cons towards it.
-I learnt Esperanto purely because of curiosity after having read many online comments that Esperanto is VERY easy, neutral, beneficial, etc. I gave it a try, and it turns out to be the easiest language that I have ever learnt.
-Nowadays, I teach it online, and use Esperanto to communicate with Esperanto speakers from around the world…online too.
+I learned Esperanto purely because of curiosity after having read many online comments that Esperanto is VERY easy, neutral, beneficial, etc. I gave it a try, and it turns out to be the easiest language that I have ever learned.
+Nowadays, I teach it online and use Esperanto to communicate with Esperanto speakers from around the world…online too.
 It is because no one speaks it near where I live so internet is my only medium.
-There are Esperanto speakers in Taiwan but they are located quite faraway in another city.
+There are Esperanto speakers in Taiwan but they are located quite far away in another city.

 Any Spanish/ Portuguese learners must have known that these two languages are very similar, and once you know any of them, it’s very easy to learn the other.
-This is also my reason to learn Portuguese, because it’s similar with Spanish.
+This is also my reason to learn Portuguese because it’s similar to Spanish.
 In Taiwan, I use Portuguese with Brazilian and Santomean friends, and I also enjoy eating at Brazilian restaurants in Taipei city.

 Many people think it sounds romantic, beautiful, whatsoever, I’m sorry, I don’t think so.
-But French has been an important language throughout the history and it is one of the UN’s official languages.
-I know some Quebecois, French, and Burkinabe friends in Taiwan, so I can use French with them anytime I want, however, I still read much better than to speak, so I always practice French at a language meetup I join weekly in Taipei city.
+But French has been an important language throughout history and it is one of the UN’s official languages.
+I know some Quebecois, French, and Burkinabe friends in Taiwan so I can use French with them anytime I want, however, I still read much better than to speak, so I always practice French at a language meetup I join weekly in Taipei city.

 You may question me why Afrikaans?
 I know that it is not spoken by many people outside of Namibia and South Africa but it is the closest language to Dutch, and I can say that they are quite interchangeable.
-I had Afrikaners classmates and learning Afrikaans is my gateway to Dutch.
+I had Afrikaner classmates and learning Afrikaans is my gateway to Dutch.
 Besides, I also know some South Africans that speak Afrikaans as a second language.
-I use Afrikaans mostly only for reading, and I also enjoy listening to Jack Parrow and Die Antwoort.
+I use Afrikaans mostly only for reading, and I also enjoy listening to Jack Parrow and Die Antwoord.